-The Image Dataset Properties panel contains three modules: dataset, coordinate system, and image information.
-Below are detailed descriptions of each module:
+The Image Dataset Properties panel contains modules for datasets, coordinate systems, and image information.
+Below is a detailed description of each module:

 Dataset